The Booksellers Association of the United Kingdom & Ireland Limited

 If you are buying an existing bookshop, you may also find our free guide Transfer of Ownership - Top Tips for Buying an Existing Bookshop useful.

-Once you are ready to open your shop, you will be able to join the BA - but if you need more information or would like to talk to a member of BA staff about your shop and BA Membership, please contact Pippa Halpin the Membership Department.
+Once you are ready to open your shop, you will be able to join the BA - but if you need more information or would like to talk to a member of BA staff about your shop and BA Membership, please contact Pippa Halpin in the Membership Department.